WimPouw/kineticsvoice/README.md

 # The Human Voice and Whole-Body Kinetics Open Dataset

-This repository contains the analyses code for the project by Pouw, Werner, Burchardt, Selen, 'The human voice aligns with whole-body kinetics'.
+This repository contains the analyses code for the project by Pouw, Werner, Burchardt, Selen, 'The human voice aligns with whole-body kinetics' to appear in Proceedings of the Royal Society B: Biological Sciences.

 <div align="center">
   <img src="Images/datasetexample.png" alt="Overview of experimental setup and measurements" width="50%" />